- What is the inter-linking river project?

 - China has several projects in west-central Tibet that may reduce the river water flow into India+Bangladesh.

-- Many of the hydel projects in the Northeast India may have to be shelved.
+- If this is true, India will face a severe crisis, Many of the hydel projects in the Northeast India will have to be stopped

 World Bank report on India’s Water Policy